carlosgit7/server_setup_DigitalOcean/FrontendServer_Setup/README.md

 4. Login to the server with [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) on Windows or ssh command on mac
 5. ssh root@SERVER_IP_ADDRESS

+## Add domain to Digital Ocean

+1. DO Console click on DNS
+2. Add Site and point @ to server
+3. On your domain registrar (Probably [GoDaddy](https://www.godaddy.com/))
+4. Change Name Servers to the One that DO Have
+5. Point Domain to Server

 ## Update Server

 1. Update server components list with `apt update`